Kate-Shepel/Youtube-Angular/README.md

 # YoutubeClient

-The app is designed as a single-page application (SPA) using Angular with a focus on modular architecture and UI interaction.
+The app is a single-page application (SPA) built with Angular, emphasizing modular architecture and user-friendly interactions.
-The primary functionalities revolve around simulating YouTube search capabilities with real-time search results, user login with forms and validation and possibility to add new videos.
+The main features include simulating YouTube's search functionality with real-time results, search results sorting options, an admin page for adding new video cards, and a user login system with form validation.

 This application is based on the following tasks: